aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ### 3.1) Selecting an Application Load Balancer
    ![Application Load Balancer](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image19.PNG?raw=t)

-In this guide the Application Load Balancer will be choose.
+In this article the Application Load Balancer will be choose.

 ### 3.2) Basic Configuration, Listeners and Availability Zones
    ![Application Load Balancer](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image21.PNG?raw=t)

 **Basic Configuration**
 To define the basic configuration first of all write a name for the Load Balancer.
 Second, keep the same information in Scheme(internet-facing) and IPv4.
 It's possible using IPv6 or create a LB for internal usage (without public ip).
-It's not the case.
+It's not the case for this article.

 **Listeners**
 This the way how your LB can listen and check connections request.
 For this example, it's necessary to configure HTTP (port 80) and HTTPS (443 port).

 **Availability Zones**
 Keep the VPC default or if you account have more than one select the right VPC.
-The VPC will return a list of availibility zones and it's required to select more than one zone.
+The VPC will return a list of availability zones and it's required to select **more than one zone**.

 ### 3.2) Security Settings
 If the ACM was configured correctly it will show in the Certificate Selectlist.
 Select it, it's time to improve SSL/TLS security.